 Our principal area of concern, although it affects only a very few staff in total, is to encourage more females on our permanent payroll into the Client-facing roles that would offer them performance bonuses.
-We have started action to address this concern in 2018.
+We have started action to address this concern.

 |Percentage of employees who received bonus pay||Male

 |Lower middle quartile||51.3%||48.7%|

 |Person responsible in our organisation|